anderson-joyle/D365-FinOps-Cheatsheet/README.md

 [![Donate Crypto](https://img.shields.io/badge/Donate-Crypto-805AFF.svg)](https://github.com/anderson-joyle/D365O-Cheatsheet#donate)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/joyle)

-Dynamics 365 AX/Op/FinOp cheatsheet knowledge you will frequently encounter in daily projects.

-Kindly note that there are much that can improved.
-Since that there is no official documentation for add-ins and tons of DLLs available, very likely there are clever ways to use the resources.

-> **Note:** This cheatsheet aims primarily D365 version and above.
-However, there are contents that might apply to AX 2012 as well.

-:warning: **Kindly take a look at [issues](https://github.com/anderson-joyle/D365O-Addins/issues) page to be aware of known issues and future improvements.**

-## Motivation
 This document is a cheatsheet for Dynamics 365 AX/Op/FinOp you will frequently encounter in projects.

 This guide is not intended to teach you X++ or D365 AX/Op/FinOp general development from the ground up, but to help developers with basic knowledge who may struggle to get familiar with some concepts.